biologyguy/BuddySuite/README.md

     $: cd BuddySuite
     $: docker build -t docker-build:latest docker-build
     $: docker run -v $PWD:/home/docker/BuddySuite docker-build:latest

+ Or just run the provided shell script:

+    $: ./run_docker.sh

 ## Citation
 There is a very short application note on bioRxiv that can be cited if you use BuddySuite in your work.